garrandall/popular-music-data/tracks/we-re-ready-boston.md

 We can find a way
-We're ready now, oooh, we're ready now
+We're ready now, ohwe're ready now
-We're ready now, oooh
+We're ready now, oh